Obama calls North Korea nuclear test "provocative act"

 North Korea is banned under U.N.
 Security Council resolutions from developing nuclear and missile technology.
 The tests drew condemnation from around the world.

 "North Korea's nuclear weapons and ballistic missile programs constitute a threat to U.S. national security and to international peace and security," Obama said.
-"The United States remains vigilant in the face of North Korean provocations and steadfast in our defense commitments to allies in the region," he said.
+"The United States remains vigilant in the face of North Korean provocations and steadfast in our defense commitments to allies in the region."

+The U.N.
+Security Council will hold an emergency meeting on North Korea's apparent nuclear test at 9 a.m.
+EST (1400 GMT), when the United States, South Korea and others could begin the lengthy process of pressing for more sanctions on Pyongyang.

+"We will strengthen close coordination with allies and partners and work with our six-party partners, the United Nations Security Council, and other UN member states to pursue firm action," Obama said.
+He did not specify what action might be taken.

 "These provocations do not make North Korea more secure," Obama said.
 "Far from achieving its stated goal of becoming a strong and prosperous nation, North Korea has instead increasingly isolated and impoverished its people through its ill-advised pursuit of weapons of mass destruction and their means of delivery," he said.